Jump to Recipe

 Homemade Cheez-It Party Mix

 - ⅓ cup whole wheat flour (50 grams)

 - ¼ cup ice water (62 ml)

 - 2 cups unsalted pretzel sticks or mini pretzels

 - 2 cups cheez-its

-- In a small bowl, combine the seasonings including garlic powder, seasoned salt, chili powder and cayenne.
+- In a small bowl, combine melted butter with garlic powder, seasoned salt, chili powder, and cayenne.

-- Toss cheez-its with pretzels, chex, potato sticks.
-Pour melted butter over crackers and toss to coat.
-Sprinkle seasoning on the crackers and toss once more.
+- Toss cheez-its with pretzels, Chex, and oyster crackers.
+Pour seasoning butter over crackers and toss to coat.
 Microwave in a microwave-safe bowl for 3 minutes, tossing every minute.
 Spread the party mix in an even layer on parchment paper and let cool.
 Serve.